hex-ci/docker-nginx-php-fpm/README.md

-# docker-nginx-php-fpm
+# Nginx and PHP-FPM for Docker

-Nginx and PHP-FPM for Docker.
+To build the container run: docker build -t your-name .